keithbuhler/keithbuhler.github.io/content/cicero.md

 ## Discussion Notes

 A few [pericopes](https://www.google.com/search?q=pericope&rlz=1C5CHFA_enUS721US721&oq=pericope&aqs=chrome..69i57j0l5.1646j0j7&sourceid=chrome&ie=UTF-8) we might be able to discuss.
 Each question  includes a passage, an observation about that passage, and a question for our consideration and discussion.

+## Fun Observations

+Shameless plug for Greek and Latin:

+> just as I for my own improvement have always combined Greek and Latin studies — and I have done this not only in the study of philosophy but also in the practice of oratory — so I recommend that you should do the same, so that you may have equal command of both languages.
+(1.1)

+In praise of Justice:

+>You see here, Marcus, my son, the very form and as it were the face of Moral Goodness; "and if," as Plato says, "it could be seen with the physical eye, it would awaken a marvellous love of wisdom."
+But all that is morally right rises from some one of four sources: it is concerned either (1) with the full perception and intelligent development of the true; or (2) with the conservation of organized society, with rendering to every man his due, and with the faithful discharge of obligations assumed; or (3) with the greatness and strength of a noble and invincible spirit; or (4) with the orderliness and moderation of everything that is said and done, wherein consist temperance and self-control.

 -------